byt3bl33d3r/MITMf/README.md

 Now to use the filter all we need to do is: ```python mitmf.py -F ~/filter.py```

 You will probably want to combine that with the **Spoof** plugin to actually intercept packets from someone else ;)

+**Note**: you can modify filters on-the-fly without restarting MITMf!

 Examples
 ========